 The highlands can be cool in the evenings so a warm sweater or light jacket is necessary.
 If you plan to hike, bring long pants, boots, a hat and insect repellant.

 Is Panama a typical Latin American country?
 What's the Ethnic makeup?

 Panama is not typical at all.
 Don't expect to see mainly the typical mestizo (descendants of a combination of Spanish and Indian) population like in the rest of Latin America.
 There's saying that Panama was "born globalized."
 The population of 3.4 million people has diverse origins: Spanish descendants, blacks (brought in from the Caribbean to build the Canal), indigenous cultures, and important immigrant populations from North America, Europe, China, India and Middle East.

 Of special note and a major tourism attraction are the are seven living Indian cultures: Kunas in the San Blas Islands on the Caribbean, Embera and Wounaan in the province of Darien, Ngobe Bugle in the provinces of Chiriqui, Bocas del Toro, Veraguas and Teribes, and the Bokotas in Bocas del Toro province.

 What's the basis for the Panama's economy?

 Panama is a primarily service-based economy.
-Services include the Panama Canal, logistical services, tourism, the largest free trade zone in the Americas, and an international banking center with over 100 banks.
-Panama City is becoming the hub of the Americas and a preferred place for regional meetings.
+Services include the Panama Canal, logistical services, tourism, the largest free trade zone in the Americas and an international banking center with over 100 banks.
+Panama City is becoming a business hub of the Americas and a preferred place for regional meetings.

 Because of the high quality of life, many international companies are making their Latin American corporate headquarters in Panama.
 Panama offers tax incentives and special economic zones for businesses and corporate headquarters.